Tech Track 100: How MVF became the fastest growing tech company

 MVF’s history is impressive.
-Five years ago it was but an idea, now it is recognized in the 2013 Sunday Times Hiscox Tech Track 100 as the fastest growing tech company in the UK.
+Five years ago it was but an idea, now it is recognized in the 2013 Sunday Times Hiscox Tech Track 100 as the fastest-growing tech company in the UK.

 The success has continued.
 2014 also saw the business scoop a Queen’s Award for Enterprise and reach 41st in the Sunday Times Best Small Companies to Work For.

-For the five friends who started MVF cooped up in a basement this has been quite the journey.
+For the five friends who started MVF cooped up in a basement, this has been quite the journey.

 Winning Tech Track was one of the most career-defining moments I have had.
 There was a phenomenal sense of success that permeated through the team and it confirmed our inner belief that MVF can continue on its amazing growth trajectory.

-One of the most immediate repercussions was the amount of new clients we have generated from winning the Tech Track.
-There has been a great deal of interest from the worldwide investment community, including US, UK and European investors.
+One of the most immediate repercussions was the number of new clients we have generated from winning the Tech Track.
+There has been a great deal of interest from the worldwide investment community, including the US, UK and European investors.
 The atmosphere within the company has been phenomenal and it has really helped with recruitment and retention within the UK tech and digital communities.

 However, it took a lot of groundwork to achieve this accolade.
 The thing that immediately springs to mind is how important it is to have a strong management team.

 We have people with amazing management skills here at MVF and they have been the key to our phenomenal growth.
-Without them MVF wouldn’t be here.
+Without them, MVF wouldn’t be here.
 MVF’s management capacity is constantly expanding as people get more experience and we hire more brilliant people.

-Of course we had to make several key decisions that took MVF from an idea to its current position.
+Of course, we had to make several key decisions that took MVF from an idea to its current position.

 In a strange way, the legal parameters within which I sold my previous business helped set MVF’s course.
 I had some restrictive covenants that meant I wasn’t able to trade in the UK so had to trade overseas.
 This really determined MVF’s unique position as the leader in global customer acquisition.